ChanderG/my-dwm/README.md

 Also using [xcape](https://github.com/alols/xcape) to overload modifiers.
 With this setup and the above 2 points, I have awesome control on the system.

+Some exceptional things can be done with this.
+Some combos in my configuration now are:
+1. Use Right Alt and Ctrl to Inc/Dec tag.
+In combination with nextprevtag patch.
+2. Use Right Shift directly as Alt|Tab key combination.
+Once click tag switch.

 ###Gaps between windows

 [Uselessgap](http://dwm.suckless.org/patches/uselessgap) is a dwm patch to insert gaps between windows in tiling mode alone.
 Currently included.